gotonode/sorting/README.md

 - [Quicksort](https://github.com/gotonode/sorting/blob/master/src/sorting/algorithms/Quicksort.java) ([info](https://en.wikipedia.org/wiki/Quicksort))
 - [SelectionSort](https://github.com/gotonode/sorting/blob/master/src/sorting/algorithms/SelectionSort.java) ([info](https://en.wikipedia.org/wiki/Selection_sort))

-You can either test the speeds of all of the algorithms at once, or test a single algorithm multiple times.
+You can either test the speeds of *all of the algorithms at once*, or test a *single algorithm multiple times*.

+Feel free to copy and use the algorithms in your own projects! :-)

 ## How to use